Version upgrade considerations

 Airflow found incompatible data in the `dangling_rendered_task_instance_fields` table in your metadata database, and moved...

-These warnings have no impact on your tasks or dags and can be ignored.
-If you want to remove these warning messages from the Airflow UI, reach out to Astronomer support.
+These warnings have no impact on your tasks or Dags and can be ignored.
+If you want to remove these warning messages from the Airflow UI, contact Astronomer support.
 If requested, Astronomer can drop incompatible tables from your metadata database.

 For more information on Airflow 2.3, see “Apache Airflow 2.3.0 is here” or the Airflow 2.3.0 changelog.